benvinegar/jquery-jsonpi/README.md

 jQuery plugin that enables the 'jsonpi' dataType parameter for $.ajax.

-What the hell is JSONPI
+What the hell is JSONPI?
 -----------------------

 A pattern for making AJAX-like requests across subdomains.
 Since browsers block XmlHttpRequest across